Documentation

 FastNesting can export to Rhino Document (all versions) for visual reports, PDF (PRO only) for professional layouts with statistics, and Excel (PRO only) for detailed cutting lists with accurate calculations.

-- Report Regeneration Mode: Create PDF or Excel reports from existing nesting layouts in Rhino without re-running the nesting algorithm.
+- Report Regeneration: Create reports from existing nesting layouts without re-running the algorithm.

 Can I suggest new features?